jupyterhub/zero-to-jupyterhub-k8s/doc/source/redhat/step-zero-openshift.rst

 -----------------------

 [OpenShift](https://openshift.org/) from RedHat is a cluster manager based on Kubernetes.
-This guide uses [helm](https://helm.sh), which is unfortunately not well supported on OpenShift.

-We recommend checking out the [JupyterHub on OpenShift](https://github.com/jupyter-on-openshift/jupyterhub-quickstart) project instead.
-It provides an OpenShift template based JupyterHub installation.
+For setting up JupyterHub on OpenShift, checking out the [JupyterHub on OpenShift](https://github.com/jupyter-on-openshift/jupyterhub-quickstart) project.
+It provides an OpenShift template based JupyterHub deployment.
+Zero to JupyterHub uses [helm](https://helm.sh) which is currently not very compatible with OpenShift.

 Additional resources about Jupyter on OpenShift
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~